uswds/web-components/CONTRIBUTING.md

 ### Submitting a pull request

 At this time, we are not accepting code contributions in the community.
-We expect to start accepting pull requests beginning in 2025, so keep checking back for how to contribute pull requests to USWDS web components.
+We expect to open up community pull request submissions in early 2025, so check back later for instructions on how to contribute pull requests to USWDS web components.

 ## Code of Conduct